Dairon Blanco Preview, Player Props: Royals vs. Pirates

-The Kansas City Royals, including Dairon Blanco (batting .259 in his past 10 games, with a triple, a home run, four walks and seven RBI), take on starting pitcher Colin Selby and the Pittsburgh Pirates at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Kansas City Royals, including Dairon Blanco (hitting .214 in his past 10 games, with a triple, a home run, five walks and six RBI), take on starting pitcher Andre Jackson and the Pittsburgh Pirates at Kauffman Stadium, Wednesday at 8:10 PM ET.

 Dairon Blanco Game Info & Props vs. the Pirates